Emdad12/Healthcare-Data-Analytics-Project/README.md

  - Review and optimize hospital processes to reduce the higher costs in private hospitals without compromising patient care.
 4. Monitor High-Risk Groups:
  - Focus on high-risk groups, such as older patients and those with shorter stays, to improve outcomes and reduce readmissions.
+### References :
+1. DataCamp Course on Healthcare Analytics:
+- Hospital Inpatient Discharges for Total Hip Replacement Dataset
+- This dataset was used for the analysis in this project, providing insights into hospital performance and patient outcomes.
+2. Power BI Documentation:
+- Official documentation and resources for using Power BI for data visualization and reporting.
+3. Healthcare Cost Analysis:
+- Additional reading on factors influencing healthcare costs and their impact on hospital finances.